Balinese Hinduism: Birth and life

 There are a total of thirteen ceremonies concerned with life from conception until, but not including, death, each of which has four elements: placation of evil spirits, purification with holy water, wafting of the essence, and prayer.
 These ceremonies mark major events in a person's life, including birth, puberty, grain feeding, and marriage.

 A newborn baby is believed to represent the soul of an ancestor and is regarded as a god for the first 42 days of its life.
 However, the mother is regarded as impure and is not allowed to participate in any religious activities during this period.
 A baby must not touch the impure ground until it is 105 days old, halfway to the celebration of its first birthday according to the 210-day Balinese Pawukon calendar.
+Once it reaches its first birthday, the child's family will celebrate the Otonan birthday ceremony.
 Once the child reaches puberty, the six upper canine teeth are filed until they are even.

 Death and reincarnation

 The most important ceremonies take place after death and result in the soul being freed to be eventually reincarnated.
 Unlike the death rites of other religions, the physical body is not the focus, as it is seen as nothing more than a temporary container of the soul and fit only for expedient disposal.
 In fact, the body must be burned before the soul can leave it completely.
 The cremation ceremony to bring this about can be extremely expensive because an elaborate ceremony is a way of showing respect for a soul destined to become a god with considerable powers over those left behind.
 Therefore, bodies are sometimes temporarily buried until the family can accumulate enough funds for cremation, although the bodies of priests or high-class families are preserved above ground.